Measurement and Probability in Relativistic Quantum Mechanics: Interpretation

 The $s^{\alpha_{i}}_{i}$ completely enumerate the fine-grained history eigenstates of $\ketpsi$.
 In each such eigenstate, each $\sysS_{i}$ is known to be in a specific condition with probability 1.
 That is,

-If one could truly know all the $s^{\alpha_{i}}_{i}$, then the corresponding eigenstate $\ket{s^{\alpha_{1}}_{1}, s^{\alpha_{2}}_{2}, \dots}$ would, in fact, represent the ``real'' history of the universe.
+If one could truly know all the $s^{\alpha_{i}}_{i}$, then the eigenstate $\ket{s^{\alpha_{1}}_{1}, s^{\alpha_{2}}_{2}, \dots}$ would, in fact, represent the real history of the universe.
 (This is similar to the idea of ``one real fine-grained history'' proposed by Gell-Mann and Hartle in a subjective probabilistic context \cite{gellmann12}.)

-Of course, the ``real'' history $s^{\alpha_{i}}_{i}$ is not completely knowable, even in principle.
+Of course, the real history $s^{\alpha_{i}}_{i}$ is not completely knowable, even in principle.
 Not only would it likely require infinite knowledge, but it would lead to the paradox that, to ``know'' it within the universe, it would itself have to be recorded!
-Instead, all the measurement records made so far are only a small subset of the $\sysS_{i}$, determining a vast, coarse-grained superposition of the fine-grained history eigenstates consistent with those records:
+Instead, all the measurement records that we know of so far cover only a small subset of the $\sysS_{i}$, determining a vast, coarse-grained superposition of the fine-grained history eigenstates consistent with those records:

 where $K$ is the (relatively small) set of indices of systems with known measurement records, and the $\kappa_{i}$ are the recorded measurements for those systems.

 Moreover, most of what happens in the expanse of the cosmos has little or no relevance to the experiments we carry out in our corner of the universe.
 So, the quantum state that we actually use for any specific system under consideration---${\sysS_{1}}$, say---is reduced over everything else in the universe: